nwoodr94/machine-learning/README.md

 # machine-learning

 This repository contains typical use cases of machine learning algorithms.
-Here I will expound on my work and also generalize the mathematics so that their ability to solve problems are interpretable by your organization's needs.
+Here I will show my work, and also generalize the mathematics so that their ability to solve problems are interpretable by your organization's needs.

 ### Linear Regression
-The linear regression is is a machine learning algorithm that takes linear data as input, and generates a line of best fit.
+The linear regression is a machine learning algorithm that takes linear data as input, and generates a line of best fit.
 This algorithm is useful for business analytics such as forecasting, projections, and simple data analysis.

 [Honey Production](https://github.com/nwoodr94/machine-learning/blob/master/Linear-Regression-scikit-learn.ipynb) is a project I coded using the linear regression algorithm, which took as input current production trends in beekeeping, and predicted future honey output.